the-sidh/iPasswordCheck/README.md

 Despite been a challenge based on a very simple set of rules, I believe it achieves the goal to provide good discussion on technical choices.
 I'll disgress about some of those decisions on the sections bellow

 ## On the domain design
-Perhaps the most important aspect of a good code is good domain desigin.
+Perhaps the most important aspect of good code is good domain desigin.
 The discipline of Domain Driven Design (DDD) specifies clear distinction amoung application layers.

 In the highest level, there are two layers